Table of Contents:

-From the above equation, we can infer that the radius of gyration can also be defined as the root mean square distance of various particle of the body from the axis of rotation.
+From the above equation, we can infer that the radius of gyration can also be defined as the root-mean-square distance of various particles of the body from the axis of rotation.

-What is the use of radius of gyration?
+What is the use of the radius of gyration?

 The radius of gyration is used to compare how various structural shapes will behave under compression along an axis.
 It is used to predict buckling in a compression beam or member.

 How is the Radius of Gyration denoted?

 What is the formula of Radius of Gyration?

 What are the uses of Radius of Gyration?

 What is the unit of Radius of Gyration?